 Bitters For Digestion

-If you have read any of the natural bitters resources on our website, you likely already know the influence that natural bitter herbs and vegetables can have on the digestive system.
-Bitters, when ingested, will react with your body — sending it signals to optimize its digestive process.
-When the bitter herbs, vegetables, or supplemental tablets make contact with the tongue and the upper end of the gastrointestinal tract, signals are sent that stimulates the production of helpful saliva and gastric juices.
+If you have read any of the nutritional bitters resources on our website, you likely already know the influence that natural bitter herbs and vegetables can have on the digestive system.
+Bitters, when ingested react with your body — sending it signals to optimize its digestive process.
+When the bitter herbs, vegetables, or supplemental tablets make contact with the tongue and the upper end of the gastrointestinal tract, signals trigger to stimulate the production of helpful saliva and gastric juices.

 Natural Digestive Bitters: